signalogic/SigSRF_SDK/mediaTest_readme.md

 If -g is not entered, then media files are generated on the mediaMin app subfolder.

 Note that -g does not apply to N-channel wav files, which are post-processed after a stream group closes (all streams in the group are finished).
-Wav file output can be turned off altogether by not including the ENABLE_WAV_OUTPUT flag in the -dN command line argument (flags are defined in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>).
+Wav file output can be turned off altogether by not including the ENABLE_WAV_OUTPUT flag in the -dN command line option (flags are defined in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>).

 <a name="mediaTestCommandLineQuick-Reference"></a>
 ## mediaTest Command Line Quick-Reference

-Below are command line arguments and options supported only by mediaTest (and not mediaMin).
+Below are command line options supported only by mediaTest (and not mediaMin).

 <a name="ExecutionMode"></a>
 ### Execution Mode